LLNL/b-mpi3/README.md

 We are going to work "inward", with the idea of mimicking the process of modernizing a code from the top (the opposite it is also feasible).
 This process is typical if the low level code needs to stay untouched for historical reasons.

-The first step is to include the wrapper library and, as a warm up, replace the `Init`, `Finalize` calls, and the access to the (global) world communicator from the library.
+The first step is to include the wrapper library and, as a warm up, replace the `Init`, `Finalize` calls.
+At the same time we obtain the (global) world communicator from the library.

 ```cpp